openspending/community.openspending.org/blog/_posts/2013-06-28-spending-data-party-announce.md

 ---
 layout: post
 author: anders
-title: Get ready for the Global Spending Party to map city money!
+title: Get ready for a City Spending Party.
+Join to map the money near you!
 published: false
 type: post
 status: draft